IBM/data-prep-kit/transforms/universal/hap/python/README.md

 # HAP Annotation
 Please see the set of [transform project conventions](https://github.com/ian-cho/data-prep-kit/blob/dev/transforms/README.md) for details on general project conventions, transform configuration, testing and IDE set up.

+## Prerequisite
+This repo needs NLTK and please `pip install -r requirements.txt` to install NLTK.

 ## Summary
 The hap transform maps a non-empty input table to an output table with an added `hap_score` column.
 Each row in the table represents a document, and the hap transform performs the following three steps to calculate the hap score for each document:

 * Sentence spliting: we use NLTK to split the document into sentence pieces.
 * Hap annotation: each sentence is assigned a hap score between 0 and 1, where 1 represents hap and 0 represents non-hap.
 * Aggregation: the document hap score is determined by selecting the maximum hap score among its sentences.

 ## Configuration and command line Options
 The set of dictionary keys holding [HAPTransformConfiguration](src/hap_transform.py)